John Avery (journalist)

 John Avery is Belizean Public Utilities Commissioner, and was a journalist.

 Life

-In 2005 he became the editor of the Guardian newspaper, the chief media organ of Belize's United Democratic Party.
-Avery is responsible for the weekly editorial and assorted columns in the newspaper, published on Thursdays.
+In 2005, Avery became the editor of the Guardian newspaper, the chief media outlet of Belize's United Democratic Party.
+He is responsible for the weekly editorial and various columns in the newspaper, published on Thursdays.

-Avery appeared on radio on Thursday mornings to promote the newspaper and is a political commentator.
+Avery also appeared on radio on Thursday mornings to promote the newspaper and serves as a political commentator.

 In 2008, he became Public Utilities Commissioner.

 The PUC is litigating against the electric utility, Belize Electricity Limited, and telephone company, Belize Telemedia Limited.